Gurpreet-Singh121/tip-calculator/README.md

 ## What is It?

 It's a mobile web app to calculate tips easily.
-You can choose from a variety of tipping percantages (eg. 17&, 18%), or you can even choose your own tipping percetange.
+You can choose from a variety of tipping percantages (eg. 17%, 18%, etc), or you can even choose your own tipping percetange.

 ## How to Install on a Mobile Device